yunseok/stupid-scripts/README.md

 ## GTAVModRemover

 Remove mods from the GTA V folder and move it to a backup folder, I made this to play online safely

+## ShadowAntiAFK

+Simple script to check if [this](https://i.imgur.com/RqFBN5n.png) is running so I never shut down my Shadow